ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-***I have a dataset consisting of a number of 1-d observations which I assume come from a gaussian distribution.
-Assuming I know neither the true mean nor the true variance, I want to perform inference on the mean***
+***You have a dataset consisting of a number of 1-d observations which you assume come from a gaussian distribution.
+You know neither the true mean nor the true variance and would like to perform inference on the mean (but you don't care to learn about the uncertainty)***

 <!--If I assume that my data comes from some Gaussian distribution with unknown mean and unknown variance, does it come from a gaussian with a given mean (regardless of the unknown variance)?-->

 In this instance, we are going to perform a p-value test to compare our data to a gaussian model with a known mean.
-However, we are allowing any possible variance for the gaussian, which introduces a nuisance parameter.
+However, we are allowing any possible value for the variance of the gaussian, which introduces a nuisance parameter.
 In order to perform the test, we must think of a way to handle the nuisance parameter.
 When calculating a p-value, we can always scan over the full space of nuisance parameters and take the extrema among all calculated p-values.
 But, in general, this procedure tends to be less powerful than other alternatives.

 Thankfully, in this case, we can apply a t-test.
 As discussed in the <a href="#students-t">section</a> on the t-distribution, the following test statistic follows a t-distribution: